Mickey Mouse, Moore's horse among write-ins in Alabama Senate race

 MONTGOMERY, Ala. — Mickey Mouse.
 Nick Saban.
 Any Other Republican.

-Those were some of names that got write-in votes in the Alabama Senate election as voters suggested their own alternatives to Sen.-elect Doug Jones and Republican Roy Moore in the Alabama Senate race.
+Those were some of the names that got write-in votes in the Alabama Senate election as voters suggested their own alternatives to Sen.-elect Doug Jones and Republican Roy Moore.

 An unusually high number of voters — 22,852 people, or 1.6 percent of the 1.3 million people who went to the polls — opted for a write-in candidates, sometimes showing their humor and frustration along the way.
 "Anyone Else," ''Neither," and "Any Other Republican" were among the written submissions.